NSSL-SJTU/SaTC/README.md

 # SaTC
 A prototype of Shared-keywords aware Taint Checking, a novel static analysis approach that tracks the data flow of the user input between front-end and back-end to precisely detect security vulnerabilities.
+This project includes two modules:

 - satc_front: Front-end hanlder module
 - satc_TaintCheck: Taint Engine